HomieStart/SFD-XHClones-Source/README.md

 Asi cuantas veces quieras y ademas en caso que seas derrotado y tengas un clon, pasaras el control. ten cuidado que puede que te esten atacando por un lado y a tu clon por el otro

-Using Atl + B You get your body change clone.
+Using Atl + D You get your body change clone.
 So whenever you want and also if you are defeated and you have a clone, will spend control. beware that you are attacking can on the one hand and on the other your clone